 - Standards EN 45555 and 45557

-Two European standards (CEN-CENELEC) co-managed by ecosystem on evaluating the recycling and the recovery potential of products, as well as their evaluation on the content of recycled materials in appliances, were finalised and formally approved They set the general framework and will be rolled out into standards.
-All the standards worked upon during this mandate (M543: Material efficiency) were approved.
+Two European standards (CEN-CENELEC) co-managed by ecosystem on evaluating the recyclability and the recovery potential of products, as well as their evaluation of recycled materials content in appliances, were finalised and formally approved They set the general framework and will be rolled out into standards.
+For information, the set standards worked on during this mandate (M543: Material efficiency) were approved.

 - Standard EN50693

-This standard lays down the common rules for carrying out the life cycle analysis of electrical and electronic products, and the framework for environmental declarations was finalised and approved. ecosystem was able to contribute in its establishment in regards to end-of-service life in a product’s global analysis.
+This standard that lays down the common rules for carrying out the life cycle analysis of electrical and electronic products and the framework for environmental reporting, was finalised and approved. ecosystem was able to contribute to its development in regards to end-of-service life in a product’s global analysis.